ECSTeam/cf_scripts/app_profiler/README.md

 # App Profiler

 This module contains script that profile apps deployed to the targeted PCF foundation.

-The script relies on CATE approved `buildpacks-usage` plugin.
+The script relies on Rahul Jain's modified [buildpacks-usage](https://github.com/rahul-kj/cf_buildpacks_usage) plugin.

 Using the plugin, the script extracts verbose details of running application.

 The script takes a switch `-l`.
 The valid logger destination options are `splunk` or `statsd`.